OCA/purchase-workflow/purchase_fop_shipping/README.rst

    :alt: License: AGPL-3

 =================================
-Pruchase Free-Of-Paiment shipping
+Purchase Free-Of-Paiment shipping
 =================================

 This module allows to define a Free-Of-Paiment (FOP) shipping on supplier.
-FOP shipping is a min order amount to got shipping free from supplier.
+FOP shipping is a min purchase order amount to got shipping free from supplier.
-User can force confirm order if he/she wishes.
+User can force confirm purchase order if he/she wishes.

 Configuration
 =============